-8.1.
-Considerations when displaying human remains
+8.1 Things to consider when displaying human remains

-Our visitor consultations have shown that most museum visitors are happy with, and often expect to see, human remains on display.
-Leicester Museums and Galleries believes that it is important in the modern world where people no longer have direct contact with death and human remains that sensitive opportunities are provided for people to encounter and witness the remains of real people.
+Our visitor consultations have shown that many museum visitors are happy with, and often expect to see, human remains on display.
+LMAG believes that it is important in the modern world, where people no longer have direct contact with death and human remains, that sensitive opportunities are provided for people to encounter and witness the remains of real people.
 Museums are uniquely positioned to offer such opportunities for people to encounter real things and human remains are no exception.
 Sensitive displays of human remains can give profound and moving experiences that are valued by many.
-Leicester Museums and Galleries continues to display human remains for the purposes of education, explaining burial practices, to bring people into physical contact with people of the past and to encourage reflection.
+LMAG continues to display human remains for the purposes of education, explaining burial practices, to bring people into physical contact with people of the past and to encourage reflection.

 We recognise that some visitors prefer not to see human remains at all, and so we aim to display them in such a way that it is possible to avoid them.
-The DCMS recommends the general rule that remains are displayed to prevent visitors from coming across them unawares.
-This will also prepare visitors to view them respectfully or warn those who do not wish to see them.
+The DCMS recommends the general rule that remains are displayed so visitors do not come across them unawares.
+This will also prepare visitors to view them respectfully or alert those who do not wish to see them.

 We also recognise that it is not always appropriate to display human remains.
-Decisions are made by Leicester Museums and Galleries on a case by case basis, for instance considering the age of the remains, any information about their identity, the circumstances of their death, their cultural and religious context, and the wishes of any known descendants or modern communities.
+Decisions are made by LMAG on a case-by-case basis, for instance taking into account the age of the remains, any information about their identity, the circumstances of their death, their cultural and religious context, and the wishes of any known descendants or modern communities.